 While getting a buyer to say "yes" to an initial sales meeting is a battle in and of itself, much success is determined by what happens in that first meeting.
 There are many mistakes to avoid, especially when you’re the one setting the meeting and driving the demand for your offerings and when you're hosting virtual sales meetings.

 At the very core, meetings set by you—the seller—flow differently than if the buyer contacted you and asked you to meet.
 After all, if you set the meeting, odds are the product, service, or solution you’re trying to sell isn’t on the buyer’s radar screen.
 You’re trying to persuade a buyer to put something on their agenda that they hadn’t otherwise been considering.

 You need to connect.
 You need to inspire.
 You need to drive action.
 And you need to drive action.

 Following these 7 steps will help you get there:

 Sales Meeting Success in 7 Steps

 - Develop Rapport: Start with the basics: say hello, make eye contact, and break the ice with some small talk.
 Fill time with conversation while you wait for people to show up if you’re meeting with multiple people.
-Unless you can tell the buyer wants to jump into business with military precision, do what you can to establish an early connection.
+Unless you can tell the buyer wants to jump into business with military precision, do what you can to build rapport early in the conversation.

 - Review the Meeting Premise: If you set the meeting, you likely did so on a specific premise other than, "Come listen to me pitch you."
 When you review the meeting premise, you confirm the previously-agreed-to reason for the meeting and the time available.